-“You must resist the powers which threaten to suppress intellectual and individual freedom, without such freedom there would have been no Shakespeare, no Goethe, no Newton, no Faraday, no Pasteur and no Lister.”
+“If we want to resist the powers which threaten to suppress intellectual and individual freedom we must keep clearly before us what is at stake … Without such freedom, there would have been no Shakespeare, no Goethe, no Newton, no Faraday, no Pasteur and no Lister”

 Albert Einstein at the Royal Albert Hall, 1933

 Cara (the Council for At-Risk Academics) was founded in 1933 by Britain's foremost academics and scientists, in response to Hitler's decision to expel hundreds of leading scholars from German universities on racial grounds.
 Our founders defined their goal as 'the relief of suffering and the defence of learning and science'.
 Since 1933, thousands have been saved.
 But many more still need help.